Alicinhaa/Alicinhaa.github.io/index.md

-Influence Map criado para a disciplina de motores,no quarto bimestre do terceiro ano do curso!
+* Descrição :Influence Map criado para a disciplina de motores,no quarto bimestre do terceiro ano do curso!

 ![](influence.png)